mitotic/slidoc/README.md

 The Notes portion of a question slide is hidden until a correct response is received or all tries are exhausted.

+Concepts: paced mode

+---

+## Adaptive assessment in paced mode

-Notes: Slides can normally be advanced only one at a time in paced mode.
-This means that "slide skipping", i.e., forward slide navigation through [internal links](#int-link) is disabled.
-However, if a set of consecutive questions is answered correctly, forward slide navigation is enabled until the next question slide is reached.
-Thus, a forward slide link could be included in the Notes portion of the final question in a sequence (or the following non-question slides) to enable *adaptive testing*.
-If you answer the sequence of questions correctly, you can skip the next several slides, which may contain additional questions aimed at those who failed to answer correctly.
+Slides can normally be advanced only one at a time in paced mode.
+This means that "slide skipping", i.e., forward slide navigation through [internal links](#int-link) is typically not used in paced mode.
+However, if a set of consecutive questions is answered correctly, forward slide navigation is enabled.
+Thus, a single forward slide link can be included in the final question in a sequence to enable *adaptive assessment*.
+(The forward link could be hidden in the Notes portion, so that it only becomes visible after the question is answered.)

+If you answer the sequence of questions correctly, you earn the privilege of skipping the next several slides (up to the forward link destination).
+The skipped portion may contain extra questions and explanatory material aimed at those who failed to answer correctly.
+Those who earn the privilege of skipping the extra questions automatically receive full credit for those questions.
+However, they may still choose to answer some or all of the extra questions (without penalty for answering incorrectly).

-Concepts: paced mode; adaptive testing
+Concepts: adaptive assessment

 ---